 You have likely heard the advice, “Find what you are passionate about and do it for a living.”

-The only problem with this advice is that it makes people think that they need to narrow their passions down to a marketable skill and focus on just that.
+The only problem with this advice is that it makes people think they need to narrow their passions down to a marketable skill and focus on just that.

-In order to truly live a life that leaves you fulfilled and happy, don’t ignore your other passions simply because you can not monetize them.
+To truly live a life that leaves you fulfilled and happy, don’t ignore your other passions simply because you can not monetize them.

 “If you feel like there’s something out there that you’re supposed to be doing if you have a passion for it, then stop wishing and just do it.” — Wanda Sykes

 Defining your passions when it comes to your career

 I knew I wanted to be a writer since I was 15.

 I took a long way around and got a Master’s in Management and Leadership before figuring out that was the wrong life path.

 What I liked about managing and leading a staff of people was that I had to find ways to keep people motivated and inspired.

 I am passionate about helping people, but I can do it through writing and not being involved in the business.